Azure/data-product-streaming/CONTRIBUTING.md

 > If you have a question, have discovered an issue or perhaps you would like to propose an enhancement or idea, please file an issue report **BEFORE** commencing work on it.

-## Contribution scope for Enterprise-Scale Analytics
+## Contribution scope for Data Management & Analytics Scenario

 The following is the scope of contributions to this repository: